Decor magazine Domino revived as quarterly, online retailer

-NEW YORK (Reuters) - Domino, a magazine focused on do-it-yourself home decor until sparse advertising forced its closure during the financial crisis, is re-launching on Thursday as an e-commerce site and quarterly publication.
+NEW YORK, Oct 2 (Reuters) - Domino, a magazine focused on do-it-yourself home decor until sparse advertising forced its closure during the financial crisis, is re-launching on Thursday as an e-commerce site and quarterly publication.

 The revival marks the latest effort by publishers casting about for new forms of revenue as ad sales decline.
 The magazine industry eked out a gain of less than 1 percent in advertising revenue for the first half of the year, according to Publishers Information Bureau.